pierangeloc/ray-tracer-zio/pres/deckset.md

 # ZIO - 101

 ^If we look at our simple program, we see that the type has 3 parameters, the environment, the error channel and the output channel
-ZIO is a functional effect library.
-This means that it's a library that builds data structures that then are, eventually interpreted.
-The advantage of this approach is that it allows us to keep reasoning in terms of values rather than statements, preserving the capability to reason around our logic, and the foundational property of FP, referential transparency.
 ZIO is parameterized in 3 types, the environment, the error channel and the output channel.
 As a mental model, think of it as a ... which can be further simplified as ...
 One important thing is that it is contravariant in the environment, and covariant on the E,A

 [.code-highlight: 1]